Updated January 2021

 Through the recovery, there’s great news.
 Puerto Rico announced shortly after that they are officially open for business, with San Juan being the most recovered.
 What does this mean for you?

 There’s never been a better time to visit, support local businesses, and help the island recover through tourism dollars.
 A quote in a recent NY Times article that stood out to me from Carla Campos Vida, the interim executive director of the Puerto Rico Tourism Company, was this:

 “Tourism is vital to Puerto Rico’s full recovery, and the best way to support the island is by continuing to visit, stay at hotels, eat at restaurants, and buy from local businesses.”

 Puerto Rico has always been a special place.
 With happening bars, live salsa, late nights dancing in La Placita, and the electrifying streets of Old San Juan — there’s truly a contagious energy.
-It’s hard not to fall in love, I guess that’s why they call it “la isla del encanto.”
+It’s hard not to fall in love, I guess that’s why they call it “la Isla del Encanto.”

 Visiting San Juan, Puerto Rico

 What to Know Before Visiting Puerto Rico

-- Dress code is not always beach-attire.
+You should tip at restaurants, hotels, and taxis.
+The dress code is not always beach-attire.
 Many restaurants require dress shirts and closed shoes, so be sure to check ahead!